joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 > This is the second post about building [Cold Call Coach](https://coldcall.coach).
 The first covered [eval testing LLMs in PHPUnit](/2025/12/24/eval-testing-llms-in-phpunit/).

-Real-time voice AI has a problem that text chat doesn't: humans expect conversational norms that took evolution millions of years to establish.
+Real-time voice AI has a problem that text chat doesn't: humans expect certain things from conversations.
 When someone interrupts you, you stop talking.
 When there's a pause, you wait.
 When the conversation ends, both parties know it.
-Violate any of these, and the interaction feels broken even if it's technically working.
+Break any of these rules, and the interaction feels wrong even if it's technically working.

 I ran into this building [Cold Call Coach](https://coldcall.coach), a sales training app where users practice cold calls against an AI prospect via Twilio.
 The first beta tester interrupted the AI mid-sentence.
 It kept talking.
 Then it responded to something she'd said thirty seconds earlier.
-The conversation became incoherent within three turns.
+The conversation made no sense within three turns.

 The patterns that follow emerged from fixing these failures.
 They're specific to Twilio and OpenAI, but the underlying challenges apply to any real-time voice system.

-## Stream interruption handling
+## Interruptions break context, not just audio

+In human conversation, an interruption resets the speaker's train of thought.
+They stop, listen, and respond to what you just said.
+Most voice AI implementations get this wrong.
+They treat interruption as an audio problem - stop the current playback - when it's actually a context problem.

 When a user talks over the AI mid-response, you need to cancel the current OpenAI stream immediately.
 If you don't, you're burning tokens on a response nobody will hear.
 Worse, you lose context.
 The user said something important, but you're still processing stale input.